weidaaaaaaa/CURE/README.md

 + Each Line is a instance: feature1,feature2,feature2

 ### Result
-We use SAMPLE_LSUN dataset and set k to be 3,the result are as follow:
+We use SAMPLE_LSUN dataset and set k to be 3,the result is as follow:

 ![avatar](2d.png)

-We use SAMPLE_TETRA dataset and set k to be 4,the result are as follow:
+We use SAMPLE_TETRA dataset and set k to be 4,the result is as follow:

 ![avatar](3d.png)